1928 Carnegie Tech Tartans football team

-The 1928 Carnegie Tech Tartans football team represented the Carnegie Institute of Technology (now known as Carnegie Mellon University) as an independent during the 1928 college football season.
-Led by 14th-year head coach Walter Steffen, the Tartans compiled a record of 7–1.
-On November 17, Carnegie Tech beat Notre Dame at Cartier Field, the first time the Fighting Irish had been defeated at home in 23 years.
-The Tartans played their home games at Forbes Field in Pittsburgh and were ranked No. 6 in the nation in the final Dickinson System ratings released in December 1928.
+The 1928 Carnegie Tech Tartans football team was an American football team that represented the Carnegie Institute of Technology (now known as Carnegie Mellon University) as an independent during the 1928 college football season.
+In their 14th year under head coach Walter Steffen, the Tartans compiled a 7–1 record, outscored opponents by a total of 214 to 54, and were ranked No. 6 in the nation in the final Dickinson System ratings released in December 1928.
+They were undefeated through the first seven games (including four shutouts) but lost to NYU by a 27–13 score in the final game of the season.